crsmithdev/crsmithdev.com/content/blog/yushima-tenman-gu.md

 title = "Yushima Tenman-gū"
 type = "post"
-categories = ["travel", "photography"]
+categories = ["travel", "photography"] featuredImage = "/images/yushima-shrine.jpg"

 +++

 ![alt](/images/yushima-shrine.jpg)

 [Yushima Tenman-gū](https://en.wikipedia.org/wiki/Yushima_Tenman-g%C5%AB) is a small Shinto shrine in northern Tokyo I found after getting off at the wrong train station on the way to [Ueno Park](https://en.wikipedia.org/wiki/Ueno_Park).
 The building pictured above is actually not the main shrine itself, but one of the other buildings in the complex.

 From [Wikipedia](https://en.wikipedia.org/wiki/Yushima_Tenman-g%C5%AB):